M4L5/countdown-app/README.md

 Make a responsive countdown app in angular.
 The text should resize and fill the screen's width in portrait and landscape mode, aswell as for desktop and have no linebreaks.
 Fetch a quote from an api every time the page loads and doesn't cache the quote locally.
 If the quote is loading, show a loading spinner.

+I followed the design where the logo and quote is showing in portrait mode, but not in landscape mode.

 ## Setup